APSA is open to the formation of Specialist Groups that can assist members to network and cooperate in their sub-fields of political science.

-- Research Groups should be willing to circulate information to members on behalf of all APSA members.
+- Specialist Groups should be willing to circulate information to members on behalf of all APSA members.

 - All rules relating to the management of expenditure relate only to the management of funds received from APSA.
 Specialist groups are free to use funds received from other bodies according to the terms set by those third parties, while at all times recognising the general restrictions that arise from being affiliated to APSA.

-- Each Research Group can bid for funds annually from the Executive Committee to fund their programme of activities.
+- Each Specialist Group can bid for funds annually from the Executive Committee to fund their programme of activities.
 They can apply separately for workshop funding.
-For Research Groups charging a fee, APSA will look for matching funding for any event.
+For Specialist Groups charging a fee, APSA will look for matching funding for any event.

-- If the plans of the Research Group change from what was specified in the grant application to APSA, this should be clearly highlighted in the next annual report to the AGM.
+- If the plans of the Specialist Group change from what was specified in the grant application to APSA, this should be clearly highlighted in the next annual report to the AGM.

 - APSA will not normally award a grant to groups who have not spent the majority of a grant received in the previous calendar year, unless compelling reasons are given.

-- Research Groups must not pay the conference fees, conference accommodation or costs of travel of committee members to attend the annual APSA conference.
+- Specialist Groups must not pay the conference fees, conference accommodation or costs of travel of committee members to attend the annual APSA conference.

-- Any Research Group that no longer wishes to be affiliated with APSA should notify the National Office in writing of their intention to leave.
+- Any Specialist Group that no longer wishes to be affiliated with APSA should notify the National Office in writing of their intention to leave.

-- Any Research Group that leaves APSA is required to remit the balance of any grant paid by APSA to APSA.
+- Any Specialist Group that leaves APSA is required to remit the balance of any grant paid by APSA to APSA.